nickknw/nickknowlson.com/_posts/2013-04-16-why-maybe-is-better-than-null.markdown

 class="header_link">Safety ISN'T guaranteed because of the existence of unsafe extraction methods.</a> </h4>

-Often implementations of Maybe will include more than only safe extraction methods.
-Haskell's `fromJust` and Scala's `get` both attempt to retrieve the value wrapped in Maybe and throw runtime errors if it doesn't exist.
+Often implementations of Maybe will include more than just safe extraction methods.
+Haskell's `fromJust` and Scala's `get` are both retrieval functions that throw runtime errors if the value wrapped in Maybe doesn't exist.
+Just like how `null` usually works.

-So it is possible to shoot yourself in the foot, if you want to.
+So it **is** possible to shoot yourself in the foot if you want to.
 The difference
 is: you have to **explicitly ask** for this behaviour, it cannot sneak in by accident.

-Whenever I claim Maybe can move null reference exceptions to compile-time, it comes with the assumption that you're using the built-in safe extractions methods and that you're not _requesting_ run-time exceptions.
+Whenever I claim Maybe can move null reference exceptions to compile-time, it comes with the assumption that you're using the built-in safe extraction methods and that you're not _requesting_ run-time exceptions.